Galia Aharoni Schmidt

 Juliet received a BA with honors in the major of Literature from UC Santa Cruz, and reads about successful Online Marketing techniques as much as she can.

-When not working, Juliet writes Haiku, hangs out with her partner & cats, consumes caffeinated beverages and carbs, and takes belly dance lessons despite having two left feet.
+When not working, Juliet writes Haiku, hangs out with her partner & cats, & takes belly dance lessons despite having two left feet.